 If either of these reasons apply, you will have to wait until April and submit an application to individual schools through the in-year Admissions process who will arrange testing.
 Contact KCC admissions to confirm process.

 Schools will offer some or all of their places to the highest scoring applicants.
 You need to read the oversubscription criteria for each school to determine the rules for each one.

 Depending on the school, the pass mark may only be determined by the scores of those applying and will become public when decisions are announced.

 We hope this gives you some insight into the Kent Test Process.
-If you have any questions, please do not hesitate to contact your Head of School who will be happy to help.
+If you have any questions, please do not hesitate to contact the Head Teacher who will be happy to help.